Visiting Australia — is Sydney or Melbourne better?

 Melbourne is considered to be the most European-style city in Australia.
 Since it’s a remarkably young country, Australia doesn’t have the sort of historical architecture that you might find in Europe.
 Nonetheless, it still manages to have European charm, both through its beautiful buildings and multi-cultural lifestyle.
 There are hidden laneways and cocktails bars, street art and 24/7 nightlife that Sydney-siders only have a distant memory of.
 Want to enjoy a cocktail at 4:00 a.m.?
 You can do it in Melbourne.
 For most of the past two years, this nightlife was non-existent as Melbourne was one of the most locked-down cities on the planet as the country tried to contain COVID outbreaks.
 But now that Australian government officials have reversed course and decided it’s time to “live with the virus,” the trademark late-night activities are back.

 One more thing.
 The coffee in Melbourne is some of the best in the world — Melburnians take it very, very seriously.

 The sporting culture

-Melbourne is also a sport-mad city.
-Though there is plenty of sport in Sydney, Melbourne prides itself as being the sporting capital of the country.
+Melbourne is also a sports-mad city.
+Though there is plenty of sport in Sydney, Melbourne prides itself on being the sporting capital of the country.
 It is the home of the Australia Football League as well as Australia’s only Formula One Race.
 And of course, the multi-million dollar Melbourne Cup.
 One of the best times to visit Melbourne is in late January when the city really comes alive during the Australian Open Grand Slam tennis tournament at Melbourne Park where more than half a million people flock to enjoy the tennis action.
 While this year’s action was overshadowed by the controversy surrounding tennis star Novak Djokovic’s deportation due to being unvaccinated, the Australian Open is always a highlight of the sporting calendar.